← Dashboard ↑ Back to Top

 Coach Marty's Final Enrollment Tips

 1. Don't overthink it.
-Enrolling is straightforward.
 Get the forms, fill them out, submit them.
 Don't let analysis paralysis keep you from starting.

 3. Automate the increase.
-Set a calendar reminder every September to increase your contribution by 1%.
-Or choose percentage-based contributions so raises automatically increase your savings.
+Set a calendar reminder every September to bump your contribution by 1%.
+Or use percentage-based contributions so raises do it automatically.

 5. Share your plan with your loved ones.
-Make sure your spouse, partner, or trusted family member knows where your retirement accounts are, who your beneficiaries are, and how to access the accounts if something happens to you.
+Make sure someone you trust knows where your accounts are, who your beneficiaries are, and how to access everything.

 6. There's rarely a "perfect time" to start.
-Many long-term investors have found that starting sooner matters more than timing.
+Starting sooner has historically mattered more than timing.
 Adjust later if needed.

-7. Celebrate the win.
-You just made one of the most important financial decisions of your life.
-You're building wealth.
-You're securing your future.
+7. Celebrate the win. 🎉 You just made one of the most important financial decisions of your life.
 Be proud.

-• Many educators begin with a smaller contribution percentage and work toward 15-20% total savings over time (including pension)
+Many educators begin with a smaller contribution percentage and work toward 15–20% total savings over time (including pension contribution)

-• Verify within 30 days that contributions are being deducted AND invested correctly
+Many educators verify within 30 days that contributions are being deducted from their paycheck AND invested in their chosen funds — not sitting in cash

-• Avoid the 8 common mistakes: no beneficiary, wrong vendor, money in cash, contributing too little, not verifying, stopping during downturns, forgetting to increase, ignoring statements
+Eight common mistakes many educators work to avoid: no beneficiary, wrong vendor, money left in cash, contributing too little, not verifying, stopping during downturns, not increasing contributions, ignoring statements

 ← Back to Dashboard